Just Another Diamond Day: Release and reception

+Modern reception

+Although Just Another Diamond Day was overlooked by the record-buying public at the time of its release, its critical stature has grown substantially over the years.
+Unterberger, writing for the AllMusic website, described the album as "a pleasing yet overly dainty slice of British rock-tinged folk" and goes on to say it was Bunyan's most serious-minded effort up to that point.
+In his 2010 book, Electric Eden: Unearthing Britain's Visionary Music, author Rob Young states "Vashti Bunyan's still, small voice of calm, and her bold improvised trek over Britain serves as a powerful symbol of the wider panorama of non-mainstream rock and folk".
+Young goes on to say that Just Another Diamond Days themes "existed not in the traditional geographical locations of the British Rock scene...Instead it flowed from zones far more remote: the dual landscape/dreamscape of Britain's interior".

-Critic Dave Henderson, writing for Q magazine in 2000, remarks that "Bunyan's voice is lonely, lovelorn and fragile, and with three tracks scored by Nick Drake arranger Robert Kirby this remains an achingly memorable outing".
+Critic Dave Henderson, writing for Q magazine in 2000, remarked that "Bunyan's voice is lonely, lovelorn and fragile, and with three tracks scored by Nick Drake arranger Robert Kirby this remains an achingly memorable outing".
 Peter Paphides in his review for Time Out magazine, writing that Just Another Diamond Day "chronicle the odyssey north, which explains the unquenchable optimism".
 In a glowing review for the Internet publication, Pitchfork, music critic Matthew Murphy describes the album as a "sonic sibling to the Boyd-produced Nick Drake albums-- albeit one that chooses fresh air and sunlight over Drake's depressive shadows", before concluding "it's unlikely that you'll encounter another album as charming or transporting as Just Another Diamond Day any time soon".
 John Mulvey in NME magazine notes that despite the album's initial commercial failure, its contents "are gifted with a beauty and purity rare even in her contemporaries".